Intensive In-Home Child & Adolescent Psychiatric Services (IICAPS)

-Intensive In-home Child & Adolescent Psychiatric Services (IICAPS) addresses the comprehensive needs of children with severe emotional disorders.
+IICAPS addresses the comprehensive needs of children with severe emotional disorders.
 Children appropriate for IICAPS intervention may be returning home from psychiatric hospitalization, at-risk for institutionalization or hospitalization, or unable to benefit from traditional outpatient treatment.
 The program makes use of a consistent treatment team to provide comprehensive assessments, case management, individual and family treatment, and crisis intervention.

-Services are provided by a clinical team, which includes a Masters-level clinician and a Bachelors-level mental health counselor.
+Services are provided by a clinical team, which includes a masters-level clinician and a bachelors-level mental health counselor.
 The clinical team is supported by a clinical supervisor and a child and adolescent psychiatrist.

 Family & Children's Agency's IICAPS program services the following areas of Connecticut ONLY: